 Quite simply, Shenton is a remarkable school, and I feel very fortunate to work in an environment so focused on the happiness of pursuit, rather than the pursuit of happiness.

-Chantal holds a degree in Middle Schooling, and has worked at Shenton, in the Middle School, for over ten years.
-In her time, she has held a variety of roles, including GATE Coordinator, Science Curriculum Leader, and Head of Learning Community.
-She has now taken on the role as Head of Middle School and endeavours to further our culture of Care, Curiosity and Collaboration.
+Chantal holds a degree in Middle Schooling, and has worked at Shenton for more than a decade.
+In her time, she has held a variety of roles, including GATE Coordinator, Science Curriculum Leader, and Head of Learning Community, as well as Head of School, always seeking to further our culture of Care, Curiosity and Collaboration.

 I know this College to be a highly inclusive and nurturing learning environment; one that challenges students effectively, where they are cared for, and encouraged to be critical thinkers and curious in their approach to their education.